iamsayan/wp-last-modified-info/readme.txt

 `.post-last-modified`: use this class for posts.

+`.post-last-modified-text`: use this class for posts prefix.

 `.post-last-modified-td`: use this class if you want to add style only to last modified date/time on posts.

 `.post-modified-author`: use this class for post author.

 `.page-last-modified`: use this class for pages.

+`.page-last-modified-text`: use this class for pages prefix.

 `.page-last-modified-td`: use this class if you want to add style only to last modified date/time on the pages.